MicroEJ/docs/VEEWearUserGuide/sdk.rst

 - the source code of the VEE Wear Kernel
 - the source code of common VEE Wear Apps (health, settings, etc.)
-- the VEE Wear Framework library
+- the VEE Wear Services library

 .. note::